TransitionaResourceMonetarySystem-TRMS/executiveSummary/TRMSdescription.md

 ## ASSET NOTES

 The need to keep Notes in the Money Supply to represent the permanent existence of the resources in products which are recyclable is apparent.
-For that reason, and to assist with businesses needing less capital requirements to start creative projects, the TREASURY will PAY businesses the raw material value of the Recyclable Resource Content of their finished product (as available to the consumer) in ~~AN's~~$MRTokens.
+For that reason, and to assist with businesses needing less capital requirements to start creative projects, the TRMSystem will PAY businesses the raw material value of the Recyclable Resource Content of their finished product (as available to the consumer) in ~~AN's~~$MRTokens.
 These do not have to be repaid and stay in the Money Supply. ~~Business that produce products that have a percentage of Non-Recyclable Resources (%NR) will be TAXED (and spendable by the Government, according to the People, for the General Welfare) the value of the %NR.~~

 [Backed by Recyclable Resources in Products]